NYC will study the use of drones for building facade inspections

 The New York City Department of Buildings will not complete the study for the use of drones for building facade inspections for at least a year.
 And, after the study is completed the department will have to make new rules about when physical building inspections are required and when such inspections can be performed by unmanned aircraft.
 So it will take some time before we see drones flying around buildings in NYC, but this is an important first step.

-According to Chosid, New York City is one of the hardest places in the country to fly drones commercially, second only to DC.
+According to Chosid, New York City is one of the hardest places in the country to fly drones commercially, second only to Washington DC.
 A decades-old city statute requires that all aircraft, including drones only take-off and land in areas that are controlled by the Port Authority.
 This means that outside of five designated areas, flying your drone in New York City is almost always illegal.
 This has not stopped some recreational drone pilots and journalists from flying their unmanned aircraft in the city, but it has made commercial drone operations in New York City nearly impossible.

 Nyc Will Study The Use Of Drones For Building Facade Inspections 1